-Once the Roman fleet had been sighted off the coast and then landed Vandal territory, Gelimer knew himself in trouble with part of his army and fleet away in Sardinia and the Roman’s marching on Carthage.
+Once the Roman fleet had been sighted off the coast and landed in Vandal territory, Gelimer knew himself in trouble with part of his army and fleet away in Sardinia and the Romans marching on Carthage.
 He needed to wait for his brother to return from Sardinia, but he had only two options: abandon Carthage or offer a battle.
-He ordered his cousin Hilderick, an old king who was in prison to be killed and acted quickly organising his available army at home.
-The number of his army was much large than that of Belisarius’ (over 30,000 Vandals compared to about 16,000 Romans/allies).
+He ordered his cousin Hilderick, an old king who was in prison, to be killed and acted quickly, organizing his available army at home.
+The number of his army was much larger than that of Belisarius (over 30,000 Vandals compared to about 16,000 Romans/allies).

 Gelimer chose a place at the tenth Milestone for the confrontation.
-He divided his main army into three groups: his brother Ammatas would attack the vanguard, his nephew Gibamund with 2,000 men would attack the Roman left flank via a salt plain and he himself with his main army would fall upon Belisarius’ rear by far marching around the Roman left.
-His plans seemed to be working, unfortunately for him, his communications let him down.
+He divided his main army into three groups: his brother Ammatas would attack the vanguard, his nephew Gibamund, with 2,000 men, would attack the Roman left flank via a salt plain, and he himself, with his main army, would fall upon Belisarius’ rear by far marching around the Roman left.
+His plans seemed to be working, but unfortunately for him, his communications let him down.

-Ammatas moved too early, Belisarius was informed about the enemy’s movement and so was allowed to wait for the advance of Ammatas with his few men.
-Ammatas and his men ran into the vanguard, he was killed after he had accounted for a dozen Romans.
-His men saw their leader fall, lost heart and fled toward Carthage leaving half the force to be cut to pieces around him.
+Ammatas moved too early, and Belisarius was informed about the enemy’s movement and so was allowed to wait for the advance of Ammatas with his few men.
+Ammatas and his men ran into the vanguard, where he was killed after he had accounted for a dozen Romans.
+His men saw their leader fall, lost heart, and fled toward Carthage, leaving half the force to be cut to pieces around him.

 The flanking attack was no more successful.
 If Gibamund had moved in quickly enough to the assistance of Ammatas, the two divisions might yet have saved the day.
-But Gibamund at the salt plain met Huns and Romans who outnumbered him at a ratio of 3:1 and was killed.
+But Gibamund, at the salt plain, met Huns and Romans who outnumbered him at a ratio of 3:1 and were killed.

 Carthage opens its Gates